SuperZekes/myminecraftskins/README.md

 # myminecraftskins
-All of my Minecraft skins uploaded here.
+All of my Minecraft skins uploaded here on Github.